weavedb/weavedb/docs/docs/examples/relayer-nft.md

 :::

-The Messages component loops through `nfts` and list the messages with a link to the owner page on Etherscan.
+The Messages component loops through `nfts` and lists the messages with a link to the owner page on Etherscan.

 ```jsx
   const Messages = () => (